Won't Get Fooled Again: Live performances

 The Who first performed the song live at the opening date of a series of Lifehouse-related concerts in the Young Vic theatre, London on 14 February 1971.
 It has subsequently been part of every Who concert since, often as the set closer and sometimes extended slightly to allow Townshend to smash his guitar or Moon to kick over his drumkit.
 The group performed live over the synthesizer part being played on a backing tape, which required Moon to wear headphones to hear a click track, allowing him to play in sync.
 It was the last track Moon played live in front of a paying audience on 21 October 1976 and the last song he ever played with the Who at Shepperton Studios on 25 May 1978, which was captured on the documentary film The Kids Are Alright.
-The song was part of the Who's set at Live Aid in 1985, Live 8 in 2005, T4 on the Beach in 2008 and Capital FM's Summertime Ball concert in 2009, 2010 and 2015 and the radio station's Jingle Bell Ball concerts in 2009 and 2015.
+(Moon died on 7 September 1978.)
+The song was part of the Who's set at Live Aid in 1985 and Live 8 in 2005.

 In October 2001, The Who performed the song at The Concert for New York City to help raise funds for the families of firemen and police officers killed during the 9/11 attacks.
 They finished their set with "Won't Get Fooled Again" to a responsive and emotional audience, with close-up aerial video footage of the World Trade Center buildings playing behind them on a huge digital screen.
 In February 2010, the group closed their set during the halftime show of Super Bowl XLIV with this song.
 While the Who have continued to play the song live, Townshend has expressed mixed feelings for it, alternating between pride and embarrassment in interviews.
 Who biographer John Atkins described the track as "the quintessential Who's Next track but not necessarily the best."

 Several live and alternative versions of the song have been released on CD or DVD.
 In 2003, a deluxe version of Who's Next was reissued to include the Record Plant recording of the track from March 1971 and a live version recorded at the Young Vic on 26 April 1971.
 The song is also included on the album Live at the Royal Albert Hall, from a 2000 show with Noel Gallagher guesting.

 Daltrey, Entwistle and Townshend have each performed the song at solo concerts.
 Townshend has re-arranged the song for solo performance on acoustic guitar.
 On 30 June 1979, he performed a duet of the song with classical guitarist John Williams for the 1979 Amnesty International benefit The Secret Policeman's Ball.

 In May 2019, Daltrey and Townshend performed a version of the song on classroom instruments with Jimmy Fallon and his house band the Roots for the Tonight Show.